jaideepsiddula/Fetching-Last-Traded-Price/README.md

 # Fetching-Last-Traded-Price
-Fetching last traded price of a security  listed in any exhange across world
+Fetching last traded price of a security  listed in any exhange acrossthe world